bobrossrtx/virtcomp/docs/codebase/modules/debug.md

 ## Overview

-The debug system provides multiple layers of debugging support for VirtComp, including structured logging, real-time GUI debugging, and comprehensive error tracking.
+The debug system provides multiple layers of debugging support for DemiEngine, including structured logging, real-time GUI debugging, and comprehensive error tracking.
 It enables both development debugging and educational use cases.

 ## Logging Framework